Commodity-specific triads in the Dutch inter-industry production network: Methods

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-This work is supported by the European Union - NextGenerationEU - National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR), project `SoBigData.it - Strengthening the Italian RI for Social Mining and Big Data Analytics' - Grant IR0000013 (n.
-3264, 28/12/2021).
+SoBigData.it receives funding from European Union – NextGenerationEU – National Recovery and Resilience Plan (Piano Nazionale di Ripresa e Resilienza, PNRR) – Project: “SoBigData.it – Strengthening the Italian RI for Social Mining and Big Data Analytics” – Prot.
+IR0000013 – Avviso n.
+3264 del 28/12/2021.
 This work has been also supported by the project ‘Network analysis of economic and financial resilience’, Italian DM n.
 289, 25-03-2021 (PRO3 Scuole) CUP D67G22000130001 and by the PNRR-M4C2-Investimento 1.3, Partenariato Esteso PE00000013-“FAIR-Future Artificial Intelligence Research”-Spoke 1 “Human-centered AI”, funded by the European Commission under the NextGeneration EU programme.
 DG acknowledges support from the Dutch Econophysics Foundation (Stichting Econophysics, Leiden, the Netherlands) and the Netherlands Organization for Scientific Research (NWO/OCW).
 MDV and DG acknowledge support from the ‘Programma di Attività Integrata’ (PAI) project ‘Prosociality, Cognition and Peer Effects’ (Pro.Co.P.E.), funded by IMT School for Advanced Studies Lucca.
+MDV also acknowledges support by the European Community programme under the funding schemes: ERC-2018-ADG G.A.
+834756 “XAI: Science and technology for the eXplanation of AI decision making.”